braze-inc/braze-docs/_docs/_hidden/private_betas/conversions_dashboard_v2.md

 description: "The conversions dashboard allows you to analyze conversions across campaigns, Canvases, and channels, using different attribution methods."
 ---

-# Conversions Dashboard v2
+# Conversions dashboard updates

-> The conversions dashboard allows you to analyze conversions across campaigns, Canvases, and channels, using different attribution methods*.
+> The conversions dashboard allows you to analyze conversions across campaigns, Canvases, and channels, using different [attribution methods](#attribution-methods)*.
+When measuring your conversions, you can specify the time frame, conversion event, and conversion window.

 {% alert important %}
-The conversions dashboard V2 is in early access.
+This page describes early access updates to the Conversions dashboard.
 If you're interested in participating in the early access, reach out to your customer success manager.
 {% endalert %}

 <p><sup>* Coming soon</sup></p>